Stroncone

 Stroncone is a comune (municipality) in the Province of Terni in the Italian region Umbria, located about 70 km southeast of Perugia and about 8 km south of Terni.
 It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

-Geography

-Located in southern Umbria, nearby the borders with Lazio, the municipality borders with Calvi dell'Umbria, Configni (RI), Cottanello (RI), Greccio (RI), Narni, Otricoli, Rieti (RI) and Terni.

-It counts the hamlets (frazioni) of Aguzzo, Coppe, Finocchieto and Vasciano.
+Etymology

+The name Stroncone is traced to Duke Ugone of Spoleto.
+According to this tradition it derives from the form castrum Hugonis, which is said to have evolved through the successive names Castrugone, Strungone, and finally Stroncone.